OpenDDS/OpenDDS/README.md

 ## Building and Viewing Locally

 Pushing to the `gh-pages` branch causes Github to update opendds.org.
 It can also be built and viewed locally.
-For first time installes make sure Ruby is installed and install bundler:
+For first time installs make sure Ruby is installed and install bundler:

 ```